East York

-East York is a former municipality within Toronto, Ontario, Canada.
-From 1967 to 1998, it was officially the Borough of East York, a semi-autonomous borough within the upper-tier municipality of Metropolitan Toronto.
+East York is a district and former municipality within Toronto, Ontario, Canada.
+From 1967 to 1998, it was officially the Borough of East York, a borough within the upper-tier municipality of Metropolitan Toronto.
 The borough was dissolved in 1998 when it was amalgamated with the other lower-tier municipalities of Metropolitan Toronto to form the new "megacity" of Toronto.
-Prior to its amalgamation, East York was Canada's last remaining borough.
+Prior to its amalgamation, East York was Ontario's last remaining borough.

 It is separated by the Don River from the former City of Toronto.
-Traditional East York is southeast of the river, and the neighbourhoods of Leaside, Bennington Heights and densely populated Thorncliffe Park are northwest of the river.
-The heart of East York is filled with middle-class and working-class homes.
+Traditional East York is southeast of the river, and the neighbourhoods of Leaside, Bennington Heights and densely populated Thorncliffe Park – which were amalgamated with the then-township of East York in 1967, to form the new borough – are northwest of the river.
+The heart of East York is filled with middle-class and working-class homes, built for returning WWII veterans and, later, the early baby boomers.

 History

 East York was originally part of York Township, Ontario.
 Following the incorporation of the Township of North York in 1922, York Township was divided by Toronto, Leaside and North Toronto.
 With the rapid growth that followed the opening of the Bloor-Danforth (Prince Edward) Viaduct in 1918, the residents of the eastern half of York Township (as an exclave of the western half) felt they had been neglected by the township when it came to roads, sewers and other municipal services.
 Left with the option to either join the City of Toronto or branch out on its own, 448 East Yorkers voted to incorporate a new township, while 102 voted to amalgamate with Toronto.
 The Township of East York was incorporated on January 1, 1924 with a population of 19,849.
 The western half of York Township retained its name.

 East York was originally populated by working-class English people who valued the opportunity to own small homes of their own, with front lawns and back gardens.
 Many had immigrated from Lancashire and Yorkshire.
 In 1961, 71.7% of the population identified themselves as having British origins.

 In the late 1940s, after World War II, East York became home to many returning veterans and their families.
 Many inexpensive homes were built, including the houses around Topham Park, by the government, to house the returning veterans and the baby boomers.
 The local government was both socially conscious and frugal, fitting the residents' self-image of East York as filled with supportive neighbours and non-government organizations.